2020PB/police-brutality/reports/California.md

 * https://twitter.com/ricci_sergienko/status/1267685230799777793

-### Protestor shows wound inflicted by less-lethal round | June 3rd
+### Protester shows wound inflicted by less-lethal round | June 3rd

-Footage from June 3rd shows a still of a wound on a protestor's abdomen, inflicted by a less-lethal round.
+Footage from June 3rd shows a still of a wound on a protester's abdomen, inflicted by a less-lethal round.
 This is in the wake of a Mayoral ordinance for the LAPD to restrict their use of kinetic projectiles, particularly rubber bullets, and the injury is more consistent with direct, close range fire than proper use.

 tags: protester, shoot, projectile